Bita404/OOP-Backend-System/README.md

 # :pencil2: Backend System for managing school operations :pencil2:
 This project is an OOP based backend system for managing school operations like teachers , students , classes and courses.
-It contains visualization and summery Reports to help.
+It contains all the CRUD operations for each object in the school and also contains visualization, analyzing and summery Reports to help the user.
+Errors  in this project is handled .
 ## Libraries
 - mysql.connector
 - pandas